openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification allows for the issuance of Verifiable Credentials through two types of endpoints: the Single Credential Endpoint and the Batch Credential Endpoint.

 1. Single Credential Endpoint: This endpoint is used when a single Verifiable Credential is to be issued.
-The request to this endpoint includes the necessary parameters for the issuance of one credential.
+The request to this endpoint includes the necessary parameters for the issuance of one Credential.
 The response from this endpoint will contain the issued Verifiable Credential.

 2. Batch Credential Endpoint: This endpoint is used when multiple Verifiable Credentials need to be issued at once.
-The request to this endpoint includes the necessary parameters for the issuance of multiple credentials.
+The request to this endpoint includes the necessary parameters for the issuance of multiple Credentials.
 The response from this endpoint will contain all the issued Verifiable Credentials.

 When dealing with multiple Credentials, the following combinations are possible: